-The road toll system in Hungary is quite complicated and it's a good idea to know when you need to pay a toll and when you do not.
+The road toll system in Hungary is guite complicated and it's a good idea to know when you need to pay a toll and when you do not.
 An E-Vignette must be purchased for any vehicle, whether on Hungarian or foreign plates to allow the car to legally use the motorway network.
-A list of the roads for which an E-Vignette are currently required, and a list of motorways that remain toll-free can be found here: http://toll-charqe.hu/articles/article/toll-free-sections
+A list of the roads for which an E-Vignette are currently required, and a list of motorways that remain tollfree can be found here: www.toll-charge.hu/articles/article/road-network.